gywns6287/SNP_selection_from_GCTA_results/README.md

 ## Object

 Let's selecting top K high effect SNP from GCTA mlma or mlma.loco results.
-The LD reports from plink can be used for pruning optionally.
+The LD report from plink can be used for pruning optionally.

 ## Code
 this code were implemented by **python 3**